The Chronicles of Riddick: Critical response

 James Berardinelli of ReelViews gave the film 2.5 out of 4 and stated that "although The Chronicles of Riddick offers its share of solidly entertaining moments, it doesn't hold together as a single, coherent motion picture experience."
 Ty Burr of Boston Globe gave the film 2 out of 4 and called it "a hodgepodge of Lord of the Rings, Starship Troopers, and the more recent Star Wars films."
 Roger Ebert of Chicago Sun-Times gave the film 2 out of 4 and called it "an exercise in computer-generated effects."
 Paul Clinton of CNN gave the film a negative review and called it "a big, cheesy sci-fi flick tailor-made for a young male audience looking for things that go boom."
 BBC gave the film 2 out of 5 and praised Diesel's "imposing screen presence", but criticized its "risible dialogue".
 Time Out also gave the film a negative review and stated, "The sequel baton pass at the finale is pretty nifty, but it's surely asking too much to think the filmmakers could leave us wanting more.
 Come to think of it, much, much less would have been best."
 Nell Minow of Common Sense Media gave the film 2 out of 5 and termed it a "very violent, brainless explosion movie."
 The Austin Chronicle gave the film 3 out of 5 and called it a "bloated, but enjoyable production."

-Awards
+Accolades

 For his performance in the film, Vin Diesel was nominated for a Razzie Award for Worst Actor at the 2004 Golden Raspberry Awards, but lost to George W. Bush for Fahrenheit 9/11.

-Spinoffs
+Video games

 The film spun off books, an action figure line, animation and video games.

-Video game

 The Xbox game The Chronicles of Riddick: Escape from Butcher Bay was released simultaneously with the film and was well received.
 On April 7, 2009, a remake of the video game was included with the release of the game sequel The Chronicles of Riddick: Assault on Dark Athena.